 Your very own (metaphorical) wizard pipe—giving you the ability to pontificate with fellow bright minds, at the edge of knowledge (you can comment on posts and participate in subscriber-only conversation threads);

-First (and sometimes exclusive) invites to events, dinners and so forth—you’ll hear about it in the coterie before it is mentioned anywhere else;
+First (and sometimes exclusive) invites to new programmes, events and so forth—you’ll hear about it in the coterie before it is mentioned anywhere else;

-Private podcasts—raw, honest, unpolished and unedited attempts to answer your questions, along with explanations of new models and heuristics; and
+Private podcasts—occasional unpolished and unedited attempts to answer your questions, along with explanations of new models and heuristics;

-[what I imagine might be] Good company—my work tends to attract clever folk full of heart, wisdom and wit (wizards, mages, tricksters, rogues, jesters, enchanters, illusionists, consultants, speakers, facilitators, leaders, writers, artists, druids, poets, bards, doppelgängers, spell-thieves, super-villains, coaches, philosophers, and so on).
-You’ll perhaps get to know each other via the comments, questions and threads.
+Good company—my work tends to attract clever folk full of heart, wisdom and wit (wizards, mages, tricksters, rogues, jesters, enchanters, illusionists, consultants, speakers, facilitators, leaders, writers, artists, druids, poets, bards, doppelgängers, spell-thieves, super-villains, coaches, philosophers, and so on).
+You’ll get to know each other via the Skulk-gatherings and our cozyweb discord community.

 Actually: that last point is a good one.
 Our folk don’t tend to flock or ‘tribe’ well.
 Unlike hedgehogs, us foxes have no particular ideology as a solid reference point—we are instead mercurial, fluid and meta-rational in our disposition.
 We draw insight from multiple sources, updating our stance situationally with whatever heuristics best serve.